 - A. The College approves the employee's request to donate a specified amount of vacation leave to an employee authorized to receive shared leave; and - 1.
 The full-time employee's request to donate leave will not cause their vacation leave balance to fall below eighty (80) hours.
-For part-time employees, requirements for vacation leave balances will be prorated; and

-- 2. Employees may not donate excess vacation leave that they would not be able to take due to an approaching anniversary date; except when the request for vacation leave was defired and the vacation leave was deferred. - B. The College approves the employee's request to donate a specified amount of sick leave to an employee authorized to receive shared leave.
-The employee's request to donate leave will not cause their sick leave balance to fall below one hundred seventy-six (176) hours after the transfer. - C. The College approves the employee's request to donate all or part of their personal holiday to an employee authorized to receive shared leave. - 1.
-That portion of a personal holiday that is accrued, donated as shared leave, and then returned during the same calendar year to the donating employee, may be taken by the donating employee in full day increments. - 2.
+For part-time employees, requirements for vacation leave balances will be prorated; and - 2.
+Employees may donate excess vacation leave that they would not be able to take due to an approaching anniversary date. - B. The College approves the employee's request to donate a specified amount of sick leave to an employee authorized to receive shared leave.
+The employee's request to donate leave will not cause their sick leave balance to fall below one hundred seventy-six (176) hours after the transfer. - C. An employee may to donate all or part of their personal holiday to an employee authorized to receive shared leave. - 1.
+Any portion of a personal holiday that is not used will be returned during the same calendar year to the donating employee. - 2.
 An employee will be allowed to split the personal holiday only when donating a portion of the personal holiday to the shared leave program. - D. No employee may be intimidated, threatened, coerced, or financially induced into donating leave for purposes of this program.